LunarianCubed/LunarianCubed/README.md

 ### Hi there 👋

+- This is Lunarian3, pronunced as _"Lunarian Cubed"_, or you can simply call me lunar
+- 🔭 I’m currently a cybersecurity student in LSU
+- 🌱 I’m currently learning js, python, assembly(IA32)... and more about _**PEN TEST**_
+- 📫 How to reach me: [Twitter](https://twitter.com/LunarianCubed)
 <!--
 **LunarianCubed/LunarianCubed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.